markproy/bird-classification-workshop/docs/lab3-host-model.md

 python test_direct_sample.py ../../test_images/american-goldfinch.jpg
 python test_direct_sample.py ../../test_images/purple-martin.jpg
 ```

+Celebrate!
+You have reached a major milestone in this workshop.
+You have now demonstrated an end-to-end application of machine learning, computer vision, deep learning, and image classification in less than an hour.  **Well done!**

+You started with a collection of a few hundred labeled bird images.
+You then packaged them for training, trained SageMaker's image classification algorithm, and then hosted the trained model in a SageMaker endpoint.
+Now you have demonstrated how the hosted model is able to make predictions by taking a new bird image and identifying its species with reasonable accuracy after very little work.

 In this lab, you directly invoked the SageMaker endpoint from a command line Python script.
 In the next lab, you will create a Lambda function to do an invocation that can be called from any client application.
 Once it is packaged as a Lambda function, you could use it from behind Amazon's API Gateway, call it from a web application, or even trigger it based on events such as an S3 object creation.